Spade-Software/BackOps/src/content/docs/schedule/activities.md

 Marking an activity as **global** places it on the event-level calendar, giving it maximum visibility across the platform.

 - **When to Use:**
   - Event-wide meetings.
   - Major milestones (e.g., doors open/close).
-  - Safety-related cutoffs or site lockdowns.
+  - Safety-related cutoffs or site lock downs.

 Global activities ensure that mission-critical information is front and center for the entire production team.